-As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) is required for these works.
+As the value of the scheme exceeds £350,000, a Site Waste Management Plan (SWMP) will be created for these works.

-The 2947m scheme involves removal of the surface course and localised areas of base and binder.
-In total, approx. 3191.1 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which are classified as hazardous material containing coal tar.
+The 2.57km scheme involves removal of the surface course and localised areas of base and binder course.
+In total, approx. 2,930 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.